GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

  * `dtime` Error on the time.

  * `time_frame` Are the times in the rest frame of the observer or of the event.
 This was a late addition to the webtool files so it is not included for GRBs between 2000-2005.
 We will work to updated this in future.
+Options are:
+    * `event` For times given in the rest frame of the event.
+    * `observer` For times given in the rest frame of the observer.

 ***Miscellaneous***
 * `integration` The duration of the observation.
 The default unit is seconds.
 This may have been converted from an exposure column in the original file.